Accelerating impact-based forecasting

 WCSSP South Africa

-Southern Africa is severely impacted by extreme weather and climate events.
-In 2019, tropical cyclone Idai led to over 1000 deaths across Mozambique, Zimbabwe and Malawi, suggesting there are still improvements to be made in the production and delivery of early weather warnings.
+Southern Africa is severely impacted by extreme weather events.
+In 2019, tropical cyclone Idai led to over 1000 deaths across Mozambique, Zimbabwe and Malawi.

 Outreach workshop at East London, Eastern Cape, February 2019 Credit: Met Office

-The lessons learned through the implementation of the new service will be shared through workshops to benefit other countries across Southern Africa.
+The lessons learned through the implementation of the new system will be shared to benefit other countries across Southern Africa as they continue their journeys towards implementing impact-based forecasting.

 WCSSP India